dathere/datapusher-plus/README.md

 ## Production deployment (WIP)

-These instructions assume you already have CKAN installed on this server in the default location described in the CKAN install dhttps://docs.rs/memmap2/latest/memmap2/ou should be able to run the following commands directly, if not you will need to adapt the previous path to your needs.
+These instructions assume you already have CKAN installed on this server in the default location described in the CKAN install documentation (`/usr/lib/ckan/default`).
+If this is the case, you should be able to run the following commands directly, if not you will need to adapt the previous path to your needs.

 These instructions set up the DataPusher web service on